railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 * Help rental management, by generating automated return moves for rented products.

-Once this module is installed, an additional `Logistics Flows` tab appears in the product form, where you can add Push and Pull flow specifications.
+Once this module is installed, an additional `Logistics Flows` tab appears in the ``Product`` form, allowing you to add *Push and Pull* flow specifications.

 Push Flow
 ^^^^^^^^^

 Push flows are useful when the arrival of certain products in a given location should always be followed by a corresponding move to another location, optionally after a certain delay.

 .. note:: Product

-   The core Warehouse application already supports such Push Flow specifications on the Locations, but these cannot be refined per product.
+   The core *Warehouse Management* application already supports such Push Flow specifications on the Locations, but these cannot be refined per product.

-A push flow specification indicates what location is chained with another location, as well as the parameters used.
-As soon as a given quantity of products is moved in the source location, a chained move is automatically foreseen according to the parameters set on the flow specification (destination location, delay, type of move, journal, etc.) The new move may be processed automatically, or may require a manual confirmation, depending on the parameters.
+A push flow specification indicates which location is chained with another location, as well as the parameters used.
+As soon as a given quantity of products is moved to the source location, a chained move is automatically foreseen according to the parameters set on the flow specification (destination location, delay, type of move, journal, etc.) The new move may be processed automatically, or may require a manual confirmation, according to what you have defined.

-Suppose whenever the product ``CPU3`` enters the `Stock` location, it first has to be moved to the `Quality Control` location in order to maintain the quality.
+Suppose whenever the demo data product ``CPU3`` enters the `Stock` location, it first has to be moved to the `Quality Control` location in order to check the quality.

 Look up the product ``CPU3`` using the menu :menuselection:`Warehouse --> Product --> Products`.

-To have OpenERP accomplish this, configure the push flow as follows:
+To have OpenERP accomplish this move automatically, you have to configure the *Push* flow as follows:

 * :guilabel:`Operation`: ``Receptions to Quality Control``
 * :guilabel:`Source Location`: ``Stock``